 Source: MedCruise (2020).
 Cruise Activities in MedCruise Ports: Statistics 2019.
 Teneriffe: MedCruise.

 The Mediterranean offers at the same time seaside resort destinations (e.g. Palma de Mallorca, Mykonos) as well as world-class cultural amenities as several cities are museums by themselves (e.g. Venice).
-The Eastern Med lacks airport capacity and connectivity with limited cruise terminals, except for the Greek Islands, which are dominantly serviced from Piraeus with smaller ships.
+The Eastern Med lacks airport capacity and connectivity with limited cruise terminals, except for the Greek Islands, which are predominantly serviced from Piraeus with smaller ships.

 Many of the itineraries are focused on historical sites and exceptional scenery.
 The most popular countries for cruise ports of call in Europe are Spain, Italy, and Greece.
-Strong growth in Mediterranean cruises in the past years has resulted in some ports getting very crowded.
+Strong growth in Mediterranean cruises in the recent years has resulted in some ports getting very crowded.
 This is particularly felt in top cruise tourist destinations such as Santorini in Greece, Venice in Italy, and Dubrovnik in Croatia.
 Hub ports such as Civitavecchia and Barcelona are challenged to cope with the strong growth.

 Eight ports serve more than 1 million cruise passenger movements per year, with the biggest of all, Barcelona, serving more than 3 million passengers and two more (Civitavecchia (Rome) and Balearic islands) hosting over 2 million passengers.
 The cruise period is marked by substantial seasonality.